skylander86/lambda-text-extractor/README.md

 ## Setup

-Due to the size of code and dependencies (and AWS deployment limits), the extraction system is split into two Lambda functions: `simple` and `ocr`.
+Due to the size of code and dependencies (and AWS Lambda's 50MB package limits), the extraction system is split into two Lambda functions: `simple` and `ocr`.
 [`ocr`](functions/ocr) supports extracting text from images and "image" PDFs, while [`simple`](functions/simple) handles text extraction from the remaining formats.
 The side benefit of splitting into two functions is that we can configure the memory requirements of the two functions independently.

-The code for the two functions are found in the [functions](functions) directory and we use [apex](http://apex.run/) for our development toolchain to deploy the AWS Lambda functions.
+We use [apex](http://apex.run/) for our development toolchain to deploy the AWS Lambda functions; the code for the two Lambda functions are found in the [functions](functions) directory.
 To deploy to AWS (*Note* that the `-D` argument refers to dry run mode.)

     apex -D deploy

-You need to make sure your IAM role has `lambda:InvokeAsync` permissions, and `s3:PutObject` permissions on the output bucket.
+You need to ensure your IAM role has `lambda:InvokeAsync` permissions, and `s3:PutObject` permissions on the output bucket.
 Generally, we would advice using a specific bucket with auto-delete lifecycle rules for the temporary storage.
 You can set the IAM role and other configuration options in [project.json](project.json).